dewgong64/ThemeCafe/docs/themecreation/music/index.md

     ![image](imgs/m2.png)

-- Click file on the top left corner
+- Click file in the top left corner
 - Click Save

 You can now close this window